Preview and Share

 Under the list of your breakpoints, you can find the auto-set feature enabled by default.
 This option helps you see how your design behaves when you hit certain resolution by manipulating with browser’s window.

-Auto set will be available only if you prepared your design using more than one breakpoint.
+Auto set will be available only if you used more than one breakpoint in your design.

 To zoom in our out, use the zoom in the Top bar or hold